Akshay-Kr-Verma/Airline-Ticket-Booking-System/README.md

 This is a console-based Airline Management System developed in Java using Object-Oriented Programming and Layered Architecture.
 It allows users to add flights, view available flights, book flights, and view all bookings.
 The data is stored in text files using basic file I/O operations.

+To run the program double-click the run.bat file, a menu will be displayed.
+Adviced to start from option 2 that is, "View Flights" for better experience.

 The project is structured into separate folders for better organization:
 app: Contains the main application entry point (Main.java).
 model: Contains model classes like Flight.java and Booking.java.